Raj301104/internship_task/README.md

 Python Selenium Automation Task:

-Objective:
+1.Objective:

 Automate the testing of a web application.
 Verify functionality including form submissions, navigation, and data display.
 Tools and Technologies:

-Python: Used for writing and managing test scripts.
+2.Python: Used for writing and managing test scripts.
 Selenium WebDriver: Facilitated browser automation.
 Browser Driver (e.g., ChromeDriver): Enabled browser interactions.
 Implementation Details:

-Setup and Configuration:
+3.Setup and Configuration:
 Installed Selenium WebDriver and configured it with the target web application.
 Used compatible browser drivers (e.g., ChromeDriver for Google Chrome).
 Test Script Development: